Lateralus138/ArtMapClosest/README.md

   - 1.0.0.0 - Initial release.

 #### Coming Updates
   - 2.0.0.0 Possibly add features to find the closest item + shade & tint.
 This ***might*** give a better outcome, but not necessarily.
-Would just depend on the image.
+It would just depend on the image.

 ### Source File Quality